-- Personal injury or property damage can result from the discharge of static electricity when flammable or hazardous gases are present.
-Connect a 14 AWG (2.08 mm2) ground strap between the instrument and earth ground when flammable or hazardous gases are present.
-Refer to national and local codes and standards for grounding requirements. - Personal injury or property damage caused by fire or explosion may occur if electrical connections are attempted in an area that contains a potentially explosive atmosphere or has been classified as hazardous.
-Confirm that area classification and atmosphere conditions permit the safe removal of covers before proceeding. - Personal injury or property damage, caused by fire or explosion from the leakage of flammable or hazardous gas, can result if a suitable conduit seal is not installed.
+- Personal injury or property damage, caused by fire or explosion from the leakage of flammable or hazardous gas, can result if a suitable conduit seal is not installed.
 For explosion-proof applications, install the seal no more than 457 mm (18 inches) from the instrument when required by the nameplate.
 For ATEX applications use the proper cable gland certified to the required category.
-Equipment must be installed per local and national electric codes. - Check with your process or safety engineer for any additional measures that must be taken to protect against process media.

-• If installing into an existing application, also refer to the WARNING in the Maintenance section.
+Equipement must be installed per local and national electric codes. - Check with your process or safety engineer for any additional measures that must be taken to protect against process media. - If installing into an existing application, also refer to the WARNING in the Maintenance section.